flaxandteal/dewret/README.md

 #### Todo

-* Explore diffs with nbdime
-* Set up pre-commit hooks for syncing notebooks
+The diffs in VSCode are actually decent so perhaps we could drop the jupytext syncing completely.
+If we keep it I should set up the pre-commit hooks.